-Sufficient levels of cash deposits will be kept available in bank and building society deposit accounts, to meet short-term cashflow needs.
+Sufficient levels of cash deposits will be kept available in liquid accounts (such as deposit accounts and Money Market Funds), to meet short-term cashflow needs.
 This will include at least £5m available at 24 hours notice.

 Bank balances will be maintained within the terms agreed with the Council's bankers, and by having regard to any constraints on the minimum sum that can effectively be invested.